MolecularCartography/Optimus/README.md

 The workflow consists of the following consequtive steps:

-1. Detection of LC-MS features in each sample.
+1. Detection of LC-MS features in each run.
-2. Alignment and quantification of features detected across all the samples.
+2. Alignment and quantification of features detected across all the runs.
+3. (*Optional*) Visualization of the timeline of internal standards intensities.
-3. (*Optional*) Exclusion of features that came from blank/control samples.
+4. (*Optional*) Exclusion of features that came from blank/control runs.
-4. (*Optional*) Exclusion of rarely observed features, i.e. features that occur in a small number of samples only.
+5. (*Optional*) Exclusion of rarely observed features, i.e. features that occur in a small number of runs only.
-5. (*Optional*) Exclusion of features for which MS/MS spectra were not acquired.
+6. (*Optional*) Exclusion of features for which MS/MS spectra were not acquired.
-6. (*Optional*) Exclusion of features that are not reproducible in quality control (QC) samples.
+7. (*Optional*) Exclusion of features that are not reproducible in pooled quality control (QC) runs.
+8. (*Optional*) Imputation of intensities of missing features.
-6. (*Optional*) Putative molecular annotation of detected features by mz-RT matching to a list of molecules of interest.
+9. (*Optional*) Putative molecular annotation of detected features by mz-RT matching to a list of molecules of interest.
 This implements a molecular identification at the level *putatively annotated compounds*, corresponding to the level 2 of the Metabolomics Standards Initiative; see [Sumner et al. (2007) Metabolomics, 3(3), 211-221](http://link.springer.com/article/10.1007%2Fs11306-007-0082-2) for details.
 Note that MS/MS validation of putative annotations is needed (currently not provided in Optimus).
 The list of molecules of interest can be directly exported from [GNPS](http://gnps.ucsd.edu/) as a result of MS/MS matching against spectral libraries available at GNPS.
 Alternatively, the list can be provided as a CSV file created manually.
-7. (*Optional*) Normalization of intensities of detected features.
+10. (*Optional*) Normalization of intensities of detected features.
 Currently, several normalization methods are available, based on:
-  * total ion current (TIC) of each sample;
+  * total ion current (TIC) of each run;
-  * assumption that TICs of all samples are equal;
+  * internal standards present in all runs;
-  * intensities of features detected in QC samples.
+  * features detected in pooled QC samples.
-8. Creating a heat map of intensities of detected features across all samples.
+11. Creating a heat map of intensities of detected features across all samples.
-9. Visualizing samples on a 3D PCA plot.
+12. Visualizing samples on a 3D PCA plot.
-9. Creating spatial maps of detected features that can be visualized in [`ili app](https://github.com/ili-toolbox/ili).
+13. Creating spatial maps of detected features that can be visualized in [`ili app](https://github.com/ili-toolbox/ili).
 It is a web-application for interactive visualization of spatial data mapped either on an image or a 3D model, also developed by Alexandrov Team.

 ## What it doesn't do? (so far)